tmtsoftware/csw/docs/src/main/technical/location/location-client.md

 ## Tests

 There are only a few tests in the `csw-location-client` project.
-Most of the features are actually tested in the `csw-location-impl` project.
+Most of the features are actually tested in the `csw-location-server` project.